mount

 2. Unmount a filesystem

-Use umount(8) to unmount a filesystem by targeting either the device or the mount point
+Use umount(8) to unmount a filesystem by targeting the mount point

 umount /mnt